 1. Orientation, window placement, and daylighting

 When designing your house, place the family room on the north and northeast direction.
-Your north facing windows must be full-length to allow the heat from the warm winter sun to come in your house.
+Your north-facing windows must be full-length to allow the heat from the warm winter sun to come to your house.
+READ: 3 Techniques For the Best Living Room Lighting

 For new home builders, avoid putting windows on the western and eastern part of the house.
 If unavoidable, keep it small and make sure it’s well shaded.
 You don’t want the hot summer sun to enter the windows and warm up the house even more in the summer.

+Lastly, minimise the south-facing windows especially when there are no stunning views that you can maximise.
+South-facing windows don’t catch the winter sun and are prone to energy loss.
+If you plan to have south-facing windows for the view, use double-glazed or low-E windows.
 As a general rule, your windows must be less than 25% of the total floor area of the house.
-North facing windows must be the largest, south facing windows are the second, east and west windows must be the smallest.
+North facing windows must be the largest, south-facing windows are the second, east and west windows must be the smallest.
+READ: 10 Ways to Fix Your Home’s Orientation

 2. Cross ventilation